ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 Since the launch of the staking deposit contract in November 2020, some brave Ethereum pioneers have voluntarily locked funds up to activate "validators", the accounts that have the right to formally attest to and propose blocks, following network rules.

-Before the Shanghai update, you couldn't use or get your money out if you staked ETH.
-But now, you can opt-in to automatically receive your rewards into a provided account, and you can also take out all your money whenever you want.
+Before the Shanghai update, you couldn't use or access your staked ETH.
+But now, you can opt-in to automatically receive your rewards into a provided account, and you can also withdraw your staked ETH whenever you want.

 ### How do I prepare? {#how-do-i-prepare}